Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Signatures of MBL

-Examining the spectrum in Fig.\ 2(a), we find in the non-thermalising phase ($s > 0$) the energy eigenstates form clusters, where every eigenstate within each cluster has a well defined magnetisation $\langle M \rangle$ similar to a subset of Fock states.
-This is an indication that in the non-thermalising phase the energy eigenstates may possess characteristics of the many-body Fock basis and that the long time dynamics (dominated by the intracluster energy eigenvalues) only have contributions from a small subset of Fock states with similar $\langle M \rangle$.
+Examining the spectrum in Fig.\ 2, we find in the potentially non-thermalising phase ($s > 0$) the energy eigenstates form clusters, where every eigenstate within each cluster has a well defined integer magnetisation $\langle M \rangle$.
+This energy level structure has been observed in other MBL systems~\cite{Giuseppe2012,*Grover2013,*De-Roeck2013,*Schiulaz2013,*Huveneers2014,*Muller2014}, and potentially indicates that in the non-thermalising regime the energy eigenstates may possess characteristics of the many-body Fock basis, i.e.\ $\langle M \rangle \in \mathbb{Z}$.
+Furthermore, preparing a system at fixed energy, the long time dynamics (dominated by the intra-cluster energy eigenvalues) only has contributions from a small subset of Fock states with similar $\langle M \rangle$.

+Our final characterization of a possible MBL transition is by considering how the eigenstates are distributed over the Fock basis states $| \mathbf{n} \rangle$.
+We quantify this as usual via the inverse participation ratio (IPR), which for an eigenstate $| E \rangle$ reads,